moorepants/learn-multibody-dynamics/sympy.rst

    type(a)

-Multiple symbols can be created with one call to ``symbols()`` and SymPy recognizes common Greek symbols by their spelled out name.
+Multiple symbols can be created with one call to ``symbols()`` and SymPy recognizes common Greek symbols by their spelled-out name.

 .. jupyter-execute::